thesarfo/mservice/README.md

 Mostly, we have to create a separate spring boot project as a microservice(service-registry), which we will use Eureka server for, and we need to disable this server as the Eureka client.
 All the other services which will be registered in our service-registry need to be registered as `"eureka clients"`

+#### Load Balancing
+Let's take this example.
+We have two instances of our Department Service running, and our Employee service makes an API call to the Department Service via Open Feign.
+But let's say one instance of the Department Service goes down, how do we ensure that all the incoming requests from the Employee service are automatically re-routed to the running instance of the Department Service.
+This is where load-balancing comes in.
+Spring Cloud Netflix comes with Spring Cloud Load Balancer out of the box.
+Whenever we use Open Feign in Conjunction with Eureka Server, Eureka Server comes with Spring Cloud Load Balancer.

+In order to implement load-balancing, we just have to change the url of our Open Feign with the service id that is provided in Eureka Server.
+For instance, we will make the Employee service's Open Feign client make a request to "DEPARTMENT-SERVICE" - since this is the Service ID provided by Eureka Server